How can we accomplish as much good as possible?

 Open about our work

-We believe philanthropy could have a greater impact by becoming more transparent.
+We believe philanthropy could have a greater impact by sharing more information.
 Very often, key discussions and decisions happen behind closed doors, and it’s difficult for outsiders to learn from and critique philanthropists’ work.
 We envision a world in which philanthropists increasingly document and share their research, reasoning, results and mistakes to help each other learn more quickly and serve others more effectively.

 We aim to make it easy for new philanthropists and outsiders to learn about our giving.